 - Dispensing or distributing feed to or otherwise feeding any bird or animal at the park is prohibited.
 This includes throwing or placing on the ground bread, breadcrumbs, seed, bird food, popcorn or other food.

-- Fires are permitted in park barbecue grills only
+- Only charcoal is permitted in park barbecue grills.
+No fires.

 - Amplified sound by permit only

 - Pets must be leashed except in posted designated areas.

 - Pet owners are responsible for picking up their pet’s waste.

 - All sport court lighting shuts off at 10pm